KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 - `data_hash`: a sha256 hash of the raw data content which got stored on the storage provider.
 Once the bundle is valid the hash also gets stored on-chain together with the _storage_id_ so that data consumers can always verify the validity of the data they retrieve from the storage provider
-- `from_index`: the current index of the storage pool.
+- `from_index`: the current index of the data pool.
 This is used to automatically check if the uploader submitted to correct slice of data and does not submit an already submitted bundle
 - `bundle_size`: the amount of data items inside a bundle.
-Used for incrementing the storage pool index and for validating if the bundle is below the _max_bundle_size_ limit.
+Used for incrementing the data pool index and for validating if the bundle is below the _max_bundle_size_ limit.
 This gets also validated by other validators
 - `from_key`: the key of the first data item in a bundle.
 Is used for tagging purposes for the bundle proposal to easier find content afterwards